The Manager and the Salesman: Synopsis

-As Michael sets up his desk at the sales section, Dwight Schrute (Rainn Wilson) calls a meeting with Ryan Howard (B. J. Novak) to think of ways to take Jim down.
+As Michael sets up his desk at the sales section, Dwight Schrute calls a meeting with Ryan Howard to think of ways to take Jim down.
 Ryan angers Dwight with his tardiness and The Lord of the Rings references.
 They ultimately try getting Nick, the new IT worker, to give them Jim's computer password, but he refuses.
 Meanwhile, Michael has a difficult time adjusting back to sales, particularly since he can no longer command Erin's services and is exposed to Phyllis Vance's noxious flatulence, a side effect of her new allergy medication.
 He confides to Jim that he wants the manager job back and they both tell Jo.
 While frustrated by their fickleness, she allows them to switch.
 Michael and Erin celebrate his return to his office, and Dwight taunts Jim about his demotion.
 In a return to his old ways, Jim dips Dwight's tie in his coffee while Pam grins, prompting Dwight to yell “Michael!”

 At the end of the episode, Dwight and Ryan decide to go out for drinks to celebrate Jim's demotion, but they instead end up arguing about where to go.